 Proven publicity methods such as press releases, articles, podcasts, and radio campaigns remain cost-effective book marketing and author promotion tactics.
 Also, there are newer methods every author should put in place before beginning a book marketing campaign.
 The first is a website, which is essential because it will be the starting point for all online publicity.
 When publicists distribute a press release or ask for an interview, a producer will first search the author’s website to find out more.
 Sites also have become the starting point for research by readers, agents, and publishers as they try to find out more about a book.

 The Role of Websites in Book Marketing Today

-The website should be both attractive and professional, and feature an associated blog from where the author can make posts about publications, appearances, and other news.
-The more content associated with the website, the more likely searchers will stumble upon it as well.
-With a blog, the author can continually add new and interesting content.
+A website establishes the author’s brand and communicates directly to the public, unlike book publicity, where messages flow through the media.
+The best author sites showcase publications, link to any other mentions of books or authors on the web, contain the latest news and publication notices, and connect to various social networks.
+They should be attractive and professional and include a blog with posts about publications, appearances, and other news.
+The more content associated with the site, the more likely searchers will come upon it.
+With a blog, an author can continually add new and exciting content.
 In many cases, blog posts will automatically show on the author’s Facebook and Twitter pages, expanding their visibility.

 Another book marketing tactic Smith Publicity recommends for authors is participating actively in Facebook, Twitter, and other social media sites.
 They are ideal places to discuss book content and connect with audiences to answer questions and build relationships.
 On social sites, authors can connect with other writers and people who work in the media, and some may ultimately plug the author on their blogs and pages.
 A Facebook fan page can contain links to the website and any videos the author may have developed.
 Sometimes a series of videos about topics related to the author’s work attracts visitors who would also be interested in purchasing the book.